bluesky/tiled/docs/source/how-to/custom-export-formats.md

     tree: tiled.examples.generated_minimal:tree
 ```

-The term `application/x-smileys` is a "MIME type", also known as "media type".
+The term `application/x-smileys` is a "media type", also known as "MIME type".
 In our case, there is no registered
 [IANA Media Type](https://www.iana.org/assignments/media-types/media-types.xhtml)
-for our format.
+for our exotic format.
 Therefore, the standard tells us to invent one of the form
 `application/x-*`.
 There is, of course, some risk of name
 collisions when we invent names outside of the official list, so be specific.